 Dan is an active member of the Usability Professionals Association, holds a BA in Psychology from Brandeis University, and is particularly interested in visual space perception.
 As if that's not enough, Dan currently serves as the president of the Boston chapter of UXPA.

 When not in the office, Dan can be found flying a stunt kite, cooking a mean French onion soup or hiking in the woods of Vermont and Maine.
+He is also often teaching information technology at Bentley HF certificate program, or Kent Stat MS Design program.

 Mad*Pow Webinar: Your 'Psychologist Voice': Leveraging Voice Mindfulness for UX Research